openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 | BATTERY_STATUS_LOW_OR_OKAY | 2    | The battery level is restored from low to normal, or a low battery alert is displayed.|

 ## StorageRequest
-Enumerates the storage states that can trigger the task.
+Enumerates the storage states that can trigger task scheduling.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler